 SOC 6707H Intermediate Data Analysis

-SOC 6611Y Professional Seminar (beginning with students admitted for the Fall 2017 session)
+SOC 6511H Professional Development Seminar I (taken in the Fall term of the first year PhD program) (beginning with students admitted for the Fall 2017 session)

 SOC 6711Y Research Practicum

 In addition to course work, students are required to take two comprehensive examinations in the two chosen major fields of sociology.
 The comprehensive examination helps students familiarize themselves with the literature in the field and synthesize the literature in order to address research issues, and it provides broad background preparation for teaching in the field in the future.
 Comprehensive exams may be taken in the following areas: Immigration and Ethnicity; Health / Mental Health; Networks and Community; Sociology of Crime and Law; Gender; Family; Work, Stratification and Markets; Political Sociology; Sociology of Culture; Social Policy; Life Course and Aging; Urban Sociology; Social Demography; Sociological Theory; Qualitative Methods and Quantitative Methods.